div28/tariff-impact-analyzer-pro/docs/PRD.md

-# Trump Tariff Calculator - Product Requirements Document
+# Tariff Calculator - Product Requirements Document

 ## Executive Summary
-A user-friendly, mobile-first web calculator that allows US importers and analysts to instantly estimate the financial impact of Trump's 2025 tariffs with actionable supplier comparisons and risk mitigation guidance.
+A user-friendly, mobile-first web calculator that allows US importers and analysts to instantly estimate the financial impact of 2025 tariffs with actionable supplier comparisons and risk mitigation guidance.

 ---

 ## Problem Statement

-Small-to-medium US importers and business analysts lack a current, scenario-focused tool to estimate the cost impact of Trump's proposed 2025 tariffs.
+Small-to-medium US importers and business analysts lack a current, scenario-focused tool to estimate the cost impact of proposed 2025 tariffs.
 As tariff policy evolves rapidly, business owners face critical uncertainty, exposing them to the risk of costly supplier misjudgments and inadequate mitigation planning.

 No available calculators integrate real-time or announced tariff policies, leaving these segments to guess, delay decisions, or overpay.
 Students and researchers similarly lack an accessible reference point to quantify and analyze policy impacts, inhibiting informed debate and learning.